Jesus’ Life and Your Salvation

 What did Jesus do?
-As we read Jesus’ biography in Philippians 2:5-11, we can easily pick three things that Jesus did.
-They were: He humbled Himself, He obeyed the Father, and He died.
+As we read Jesus’ biography in Philippians 2:5-11, we can easily pick three things Jesus did.
+They were: He humbled Himself, obeyed the Father, and died.

 Do these three things have anything to do with our salvation?
 Does the New Testament say anything about us having to do these things to be saved?
 Let us see.